clinics

 • Not sure about an item?
 Click on it, and it will open an interactive Activity Card with tips, videos, and resources to help you find the information you need.

 3. Print copies and bring your questions to your next clinic appointment.
-Ask to discuss transition to adult care planning and your needs with your health care professionals.
+Ask to discuss transition to adult care planning and your needs with your health-care providers.

 Page Viewer